The Cost of Being Too Conservative with the 4% Rule

 The Other Risk

 The risk of running out of money is real, and it should be taken seriously.
-But there’s another risk that doesn’t get talked about as much:
+But there’s another risk that doesn’t get talked about as much: spending years optimizing for safety and never actually using the flexibility you built.

 A plan can work perfectly on paper but still not translate into a better life.

-And when you build a plan around the worst-case scenario, you should be clear about what you’re giving up in return.
+When you build a plan around the worst-case scenario, you should be clear about what you’re giving up in return.

 — Brad